Safer Practice in Education Settings

 This programme is appropriate for the entire staff team of a school or other organisation involved in work with children and young people.
 Schools and organisations for whom we have delivered this training have reported that it has triggered more detailed discussion for weeks afterwards than any other staff development activity.

-The objectives of the course:|
+The objectives of the course:

-• To consider what is safe and what is unsafe practice |
+To consider what is safe and what is unsafe practice

-• To understand our responsibilities as staff and as managers |
+To increase understanding of responsibilities as staff members, as colleagues and as managers